Okyeame Kwame: Developmental projects

-Owing to his willingness to contribute to making Africa a better place, Kwame was recently unveiled as the Climate Change Ambassador for the Ghana Dedicated Grant Mechanism (DGM), one of the leading projects of Solidaridad, an international Civil Society Organization with 50 years of global experience in facilitating the development of socially responsible, ecologically sound and profitable supply chains.
-The move is to make him a voice for positive change in the bid to reduce the impact of climate change in Africa Okyeame Kwame and the DGM Project have since visited 52 farming communities in the Brong Ahafo and the Western Regions of Ghana.
-Some of the activities they engaged in were to use Okyeame Kwame's name as a catalyst to draw the public into small and big gatherings where extensive interactions of climate-smart activities and positive land use practices are discussed with community folks.
+Kwame was chosen as the Climate Change Ambassador for the Ghana Dedicated Grant Mechanism (DGM), one of the leading projects of Solidaridad, an international Civil Society Organization.
+He aims to be a positive voice in reducing the impact of climate change in Africa.
+Kwame and the DGM Project have visited 52 farming communities in the Brong Ahafo and the Western Regions of Ghana, to discuss climate-smart activities and positive land use practices.

-His foundation, the Okyeame Kwame Foundation has also embarked on a Hepatitis B vaccination project since 2009, to help end the issue of Hepatitis B which was at its peak in Ghana.
-Since then, the Okyeame Kwame Foundation has screened over 10,000 people and vaccinated some 5,000 more for free.
+The Okyeame Kwame Foundation has embarked on a hepatitis B vaccination project since 2009, to help end the issue of Hepatitis B, which was at its peak in Ghana.
+Since then, the foundation has screened over 10,000 people and vaccinated some 5,000 more for free.

-His latest album, Made in Ghana which features some of Ghana's most sensational artists including Kidi and Kwami Eugene has renewed calls for Ghanaians to feel proud of who they are and to patronize goods made in Ghana in order to promote national identity.
-It is interesting to know that Kwame's dress style which is often influenced by his root culture, Asante has influenced many youth in Ghana who now prefer making up unique styles with African prints than other prints.
-Following the launch of the Made in Ghana album and the concept it portrays, the Ministry of Trade and Industry appointed Kwame as Ambassador for the ‘Made in Ghana’ campaign of the Ministry.
-Kwame later extended his campaign to the Tourism Ministry where he interacted with the Tourism Minister, Catherine Afeku towards a collaborative effort to instill in Ghanaians the need to purchase Made in Ghana goods and services.
+His latest album, Made in Ghana, which features some of Ghana's most sensational artists, including KiDi and Kuami Eugene, has renewed calls for Ghanaians to feel proud of who they are and to patronize goods made in Ghana in order to promote national identity.
+Kwame's dress style, which is often influenced by his root culture, Asante, has influenced many youth in Ghana who now prefer making up unique styles with African prints than other prints.
+Following the launch of the Made in Ghana album and the concept it portrays, the Ministry of Trade and Industry appointed Kwame as ambassador for the "Made in Ghana" campaign of the Ministry.
+Kwame later extended his campaign to the Tourism Ministry where he interacted with the Tourism Minister, Catherine Afeku, to encourage Ghanaians to purchase goods and services which are made in Ghana.